lanterndata/lantern/README.md

 ### Miscellaneous

-- If you have previously cloned Lantern and would like to update run `git pull && git submodule update`
+- If you have previously cloned Lantern and would like to update run `git pull && git submodule update --recursive`

 ## ⭐️ Features